Poll Workers

 Clerk...

-• The primary function of the Clerk is record keeping
+• The primary function of the Clerk is checking voters in with their Driver's License or Valid ID.

 • Assists voters in signing the Poll Pad, being sure all information is included and legible